4undRaiser/NFT-Marketplace-tutorial/README.md

     }
 ```

 The `createNFT` function takes a string `uri` as an argument.
-In our case, the `uri` will be the `ipfs` link hosting the nft metadata.
+In our case, the `uri` will be the `IPFS` link hosting the nft metadata.
 More on `IPFS` Later.
 Next, we create the `tokenId` variable and assign it the current value of our `_tokenIdCounter` variable after which we increment the `_tokenIdCounter`.

 Next, call the `_safeMint` function that we inherited from the Openzeppelin ERC721 contract and assign the `msg.sender` and the `tokenId` as the argument since we are building an open marketplace where everyone can mint their NFTs for free.
-Finally, call the `_setTokenURI` function which is inherited from open zeppelin `erc721uristorage`, and return the `tokenId`.
+Finally, call the `_setTokenURI` function which is inherited from Openzeppelin `erc721uristorage`, and return the `tokenId`.

-The rest of the functions are overrides that are required by solidity.
+The rest of the functions are overrides that are required by Solidity.

 #### Marketplace Contract

-This is how the Completed Marketplace Contract will look like
+This is how the completed Marketplace Contract will look like

 ```solidity
 // SPDX-License-Identifier: MIT